myrual/mixin-network-snapshot-golang/README.md

 	"Receivedamount":0,
 	"Paidstatus":0}
 ```
-Your client need content in Payment_methods.
-There three payment methods in the example.
+Your client need content in Payment_method.

 There are two types of payment method:
 1. Bitcoin/Ethereum style: PaymentAddress is not empty, PaymentAccount and PaymentMemo are all empty.
 You just  show Ethererum Name and PaymentAddress to your clients, they just need to transfer token to the address.
 In this example, show asset name ETH, payment address 0x365DA43BC7B22CD4334c3f35eD189C8357D4bEd6 and payment amount to your client.